k-srivastava/Health-Warehouse/README.md

 ### IDE

-The IDE of choice for this project is Pycharm Professional as it has all the benefits of the Pycharm IDE but with added support for Flask and easy linking of external databases.
+The IDE of choice for this project is Pycharm Professional as it has all the benefits of the Pycharm Community Edition IDE but with added support for Flask and easy linking of external databases.

 ### Version Control

-The project is open source and will be hosted on GitHub to ensure that the teacher can check up on the progress made on the development of the program at any time and allow foe the publishing and submission of the same online easily.
+The project is open source and will be hosted on GitHub to ensure that the teacher can check up on the progress made on the development of the program at any time and allow for the publishing and submission of the same online.

 ## Tasks Completed

-After the completion of this project within a reasonable deadline, the following are tasks I was able to complete:
+After the completion of this project within a reasonable deadline, I was able to complete the following tasks:

 ✅ Inventory Management\
 ✅ Connection to Local MySQL Database\